De Havilland: de Havilland Canada

-In November 2018, Viking Air parent Longview Aviation Capital Corp. acquired the Dash 8 programme and the de Havilland brand from Bombardier.
-The deal, which closed on 3 June 2019 following regulatory approval, brought the entire de Havilland Canada product line under the same banner for the first time in decades, under a new holding company bearing the original name, De Havilland Aircraft of Canada Limited.
+In November 2018, Longview Aviation Capital Corp. acquired the Dash 8 programme and the de Havilland Canada brand from Bombardier, adding them to the rights and type certificates for all of the out-of-production aircraft (DHC-1 through DHC-7) already sold to its subsidiary Viking Air in 2005.
+The deal, which closed on 3 June 2019 following regulatory approval, brought the entire de Havilland Canada product line under the same banner for the first time in decades, under a new holding company bearing a name almost identical to the original, De Havilland Aircraft of Canada Limited.

 de Havilland Australia

 The first overseas subsidiary was set up in Australia in March 1927 as de Havilland Aircraft Pty.
 Ltd. The company moved from Melbourne to Sydney during 1930 where it acted as an agency for the parent company, with assembly, repair and spares facilities for the company's popular sporting and airliner types.
-Aircraft design and full manufacture by de Havilland Australia (DHA) did not take place until the Second World War, when the company began production of the DH 82 Tiger Moth primary trainer at Bankstown, NSW.
+Aircraft design and full manufacture by de Havilland Australia (DHA) did not take place until the Second World War, when the company began production of the DH.82 Tiger Moth primary trainer at Bankstown, NSW.

 During the Second World War, DHA designed a small troop-carrying glider to be used if Australia was invaded by Japan.
-The DH-G1 emerged in mid-1942 and used the DH 84 Dragon forward fuselage, 87 of which were in production at the same factory as navigational trainers.
+The DH-G1 emerged in mid-1942 and used the DH.84 Dragon forward fuselage, 87 of which were in production at the same factory as navigational trainers.
 The two built served as prototypes for the definitive DH-G2 produced the following year but the need had passed by this time and only six DH-G2s were built.
 The company also began to manufacture the Mosquito, with deliveries to the RAAF being first made in 1944.
 A total of 212 Mosquitos were built at Bankstown between 1943 and 1948.
 Some of these aircraft continued in RAAF service until 1953.

 Licensed production of the de Havilland Vampire began in 1948, with the first of 190 built flying in 1949.

 Another DHA design, the de Havilland Australia DHA-3 Drover, was manufactured between 1948 and 1953.
 Only 20 were produced, mostly for the Royal Flying Doctor Service (RFDS), Trans Australia Airlines and Qantas.
-The DHA-3 Drover was a 3-engined light transport derived from the DH 104 Dove, capable of carrying six to eight passengers.
-It was designed as a replacement for the DH 84 Dragon, which was common in Australia due to its wartime production by DHA.
+The DHA-3 Drover was a three-engined light transport derived from the DH.104 Dove, capable of carrying six to eight passengers.
+It was designed as a replacement for the DH.84 Dragon, which was common in Australia due to its wartime production by DHA.
 The engine chosen for the new design was the de Havilland Gipsy Major Mk-10 4s.
 Several Drovers were later re-engined with more powerful Lycoming O-360 horizontally-opposed engines to improve performance.

 In 1959 a boat building division known as de Havilland Marine was established at the Bankstown factory.

 The de Havilland Australia concern was purchased by Boeing Australia and was renamed Hawker de Havilland Aerospace.
 On 6 February 2009, Boeing announced that Hawker de Havilland Aerospace had changed its name to Boeing Aerostructures Australia.